ekoindia/openapi-spec/markdown/README.md

   "status": 0
 }
 ```
-### 1.5: IFSC Verification API
+### 1.5.
+IFSC Verification API
 Use this API to verify IFSC codes.
 You will receive the bank name, the branch that it belongs to, the supported transfer modes, and the respective MICR code.

 #### Details
 - **Method:** POST
 - **URL Endpoint:** `/tools/kyc/ifsc`
 - **Request Structure:**
+  - **Body Parameters:**
-  - **initiator_id** (string, required): Your registered mobile number (See Platform Credentials for UAT).
+    - **initiator_id** (string / required) - Your registered mobile number (See Platform Credentials for UAT)
-  - **client_ref_id** (string, required): A unique ID for every API call generated at your end.
+    - **client_ref_id** (string / required) - A unique ID for every API call generated at your end
-  - **ifsc** (string, required): The IFSC information of the bank account to be validated.
+    - **ifsc** (string / required) - The IFSC information of the bank account to be validated.
 It should be an alphanumeric value of 11 characters.
 The first 4 characters should be alphabets, the 5th character should be a 0, and the remaining 6 characters should be numerals.

 #### Response Values
 | Name           | Data Type   | Description                                          |
 |----------------|-------------|------------------------------------------------------|